mgheorghe/DASH/documentation/general/design/dash-sonic-hld.md

 * [SAI](https://github.com/Azure/DASH/tree/main/SAI) table and attribute objects

 #### Canonical Test Data and schema transformations
-For testing purposes, it is convenient to express test configuartions in a single canonical format, and use this to drive the different API layers to verify correct behavior.
+For testing purposes, it is convenient to express test configurations in a single canonical format, and use this to drive the different API layers to verify correct behavior.
 A tentative JSON format for representing DASH service configurations is described in https://github.com/Azure/DASH/blob/main/documentation/gnmi/design/dash-reference-config-example.md.
 Test drivers can accept this input, transform it into different schemas and drive the associated interfaces.
 For example, a JSON representation of an ACL rule can be transformed into gNMI API calls, SAI-redis calls, SAI-thrift calls, etc.

 ### Figure - Schema Relationships